Trump says he has nearly $500 million in cash but doesn't want to use it to pay New York judgment - ExBulletin

 Last April, Trump said in a deposition in the civil fraud case that he had more than $400 million in cash, but that was before he sold his rights to manage a golf course in New York to casino operator Ballys for $60 million.
 Prior to that, in his June 30, 2021 financial statements, Trump reported having $293.8 million in cash and cash equivalents and an overall net worth of $4.5 billion.

-Trump's substantial personal wealth likely grew even more on Friday when shareholders of a publicly traded shell company approved a merger deal with his media company, which operates the social networking site Truth Social.
-Based on Thursday's stock price, Trump's stake in the company could be worth more than $3 billion, although rules could potentially prevent him from selling newly issued shares for at least six months.
+Trump's substantial personal wealth likely grew further Friday when shareholders of a publicly traded shell company approved a merger deal with his media company, which operates the social networking site Truth Social.
+Based on Thursday's stock price, Trump's stake in the company could be worth more than $3 billion, although rules could potentially prevent him from selling the newly issued shares for at least six months.

 Jill Colvin contributed to this report.